 Dionne Figgins has over 15 years of professional performance experience as a dance, singer, actress, writer, and choreographer.
 She became passionate about service as an adult, when she realized bringing art and social awareness together could affect more lives than performing alone.
 Since 2012, she had been the Team Leader for the BROADWAY SERVES AIDS Walk NY Team, which has raised over $54,000 for the GMHC.
 She has also coordinated many original programs for BROADWAY SERVES including In the Heights Serves VillageCare, Motown Serves Mapplethorpe, and most recently, BROADWAY SERVES The Children's Aid Society Summer Theater Intensive.
 She is a proud member of AEA since 2006.

 Born and raised in NYC, Kimberly is no stranger to the intense need for volunteerism, social awareness, and community enrichment.
 In 1999 she co-founded DAIS, a discussion group for high school students in the NYC/tri-state area surrounding issues of diversity.
-Since then, she has been an active funds collector while on tour and on Broadway for immediate tornado relief in Memphis, Covenant House, and grant-giving/cause-based organizations such as Multiple Sclerosis Foundation, and Broadway Cares/Equity Fights AIDS.
-Since 2019, she has served on the Advisory Council for the Actors Fund's Looking Ahead program, which actively works to support the needs of child performers.
+Since then, she has been an avid supporter of Broadway Cares/Equity Fights AIDS, and currently serves on the Board of Trustees.
+Since 2019, she has served on the Advisory Council for the Entertainment Community Fund's Looking Ahead program, which actively works to support the needs of child performers; and in 2021 joined the Entertainment Community Fund's Human Services Committee.
 Kimberly is thrilled to take a more active role in marrying her love for the theater and global community, and inspiring both her peers and the next generation of theater professionals to do the same.
 Broadway and touring credits include Hadestown, The Book of Mormon, Sister Act, Dreamgirls, The Wedding Singer, and The Lion King.

 Dana Marie Ingraham